What Are Binaural Beats?

 The frequency of the beating, the result of the air pressure being cyclically reinforced and then reduced, is the exactly the difference of the frequencies of the key and tuning fork.
 When the key is "in tune", no beating is heard because the key and fork have the same frequency and the difference in frequency is therefore zero.

 The difference between binaural beats and tuning a piano is that the beating frequency is generated in the brain, by summation of electrical impulses.
-The ears don't hear any beating. binaural beats originate in the brainstem's superior olivary nucleus, the site of contralateral integration of auditory input, where the electrical pulses of each ear meet.
+The ears don't hear any beating. binaural beats originate in the brainstem's superior olivary nucleus, the site where the electrical pulses of each ear meet.

 The binaural beat is neurologically conveyed to the reticular formation.
 The reticular formation regulates arousal.
 A brain in a coma has no reticular formation activity .
-Binaural beats activates the reticular formation producing a change in mood and consciousness.
+Binaural beats activates the reticular formation producing a change in mood and consciousness, effectively tuning the brain.

 Download an MP3 file of an binaural beat at 7.83Hz. --->